nilsherzig/helix-markdown-preview/README.md

 ## Things I would like to change / implement

 - Custom kanban renderer / parser
-  - run parser as marked extension in client side js
+  - run parser as marked extension in client side JS
   - using a code block (?)
   - Somehow add kanban auto formatting to helix (pipe to external script?)
 - Automatically start when helix opens a markdown file